mortent/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 The biggest challenge with this change is that it adds a level of indirection for the `Device` and `CounterSet` definitions, meaning that it gets harder to understand the ResourceSlice objects.
+And since we require that mixins and devices are in separate ResourceSlice objects, users will have to look at multiple `ResourceSlice` objects to understand the full specification for devices and counter sets.

 We have discussed adding a kubectl command or a plugin that will allow users to see the fully flattened versions of a ResourceSlice.
 But this